waltforme/kealm/README.md

 kubectl describe appbundle appbundle2
 ```

-Go to the termoinal where kubectl was set to point to the managed cluster and
-check that the new deployment has been delivered to the managed cluster
+Verify that the new deployment has been delivered to the managed cluster:

 ```shell
 kubectl config use-context kind-cluster1